ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 </center>
 </figure>

+## Proportion of Gun Murders Solved by Race in Tennessee vs. Massachusetts

 From the output above, we see that the **proportions for Tennessee favor clearly Whites and perhaps Asians over Blacks but the numbers are much more equal than those from Massachusetts**.
 We see that in Massachusetts only **34.5% of gun murders are solved for Blacks** while that number is **64.5% for Whites**, and **73.1% for Asian/Pacific Islanders**, more than twice as high as that of Blacks!
 Clearly this is not just by chance and there is some mechanism in Massachusetts, perhaps as a whole or in certain parts, which drives these greatly disproportionate murder solve rates.
 This is a good direction for future analysis.

 ## Racial Disparities in Gun Murder Solved through Time

-What if we don't limit our search starting in 2000?
-Just as we looked at racial biases in space, that is in different U.S. states, what if we want to know how racial disparities in solving gun murders has changed through time, starting in 1980?
+**What if we don't limit our search starting in 2000?** Just as we looked at racial biases in space, that is in different U.S. states, what if we want to know how racial disparities in solving gun murders has changed through time, starting in 1980?
 We can just apply the same methodology to each month from 1980 to 2014, and draw a plot of racial disparity, measured by standard deviation.

 <figure>
 <center>